Abort73.com / The Case Against Abortion / Common Objections

 WHAT IF THE BABY IS DEFORMED?

-As shocking a reality as this is, abortion advocates would have you believe that putting a child to death is an acceptable solution to that child's physical or mental disability.
-In much the same way that they argue for aborting children who might grow up in poverty, abortion advocates also argue for the right to abort children who might grow up with a disability, as if disease or handicap somehow strips a person of their right to live and relegates them to a life of misery.
+Generally speaking, abortion advocates would have you believe that putting an unborn child to death is an acceptable way to treat physical or mental disability.
+In much the same way that they argue for aborting children who might grow up in poverty, abortion advocates also argue for the right to abort children who might grow up with a disability—as if disease or handicap somehow strips a person of their right to live and relegates them to a life of misery.
 Such a suggestion is barbaric and inhumane and has no place in a just society.
 There are children of all ages, and adults too, who are alive today and are living through all manner of disease and disability.
-Do these physical limitations make them less than human?
-Is killing everyone who is sick really an acceptable way to treat sickness?
+Do these physical limitations make them less human?
+Is killing those who are sick really an acceptable way to treat sickness?

 In the end, this whole question of disability is a mere disguise to divert attention from abortion's true agenda.
 The fact is, abortion advocates support killing babies whether they have disabilities or not.
 They're not arguing that abortion should be limited to fetuses with severe handicaps.
 They're arguing that the mother, alone, should have the right to kill her baby for any reason under the sun, and that is the most shocking reality of all.